Jonevs/portfolio1-tailwind/README.md

-# portfolio1-tailwind
+# Portfolio Website 1
 My first personal portfolio website, built using TailwindCSS.

-Still incomplete, will be frequently updated.
+Still incomplete and has many bugs, will be frequently updated.